Roof Ventilation: What’s Involved in an Attic Inspection?

 While it may seem like a simple job, attic inspection is best left to a professional.
 No matter how long you have owned and lived in a home, you may not know all of the places to look for possible problems.
 A professional has been trained to look in every corner and crevice of an attic and will provide better results.

 Attic Inspection Process

-When a contractor comes in to inspect your attic, the first thing to be checked is the air flow.
+When a contractor comes in to inspect your attic, the first thing to be checked is the airflow.
 The root of many attic and roof problems starts with an improper flow of air.
-Other factors in an inspection include the following:
+Other factors in a roof inspection include the following:

-• Does the ventilation system match up with the roof design?
+- Does the ventilation system match up with the roof design?
 Roof designs can vary greatly between houses.
-Whether it is mansard, shed, hip or gable, it will require the right venting to maximize the air flow.
+Whether it is a mansard, shed, hip, or gable, it will require the right venting to maximize the airflow.

 Most roof and attic problems are preventable.
-To avoid expensive repairs, you should have your attic inspected at least once per year by a professional company.
+To avoid expensive repairs, you should have your attic inspected at least once per year by the best roofing companies in phoenix.